andreaslyn/verification-with-foundry/README.md

 It is well known that errors in smart contracts can result in significant financial losses.
 Therefore, smart contract correctness is commonly of high priority, as such errors can significantly damage the reputation of responsible entities.

-The source code of a smart contract protocol is often small in size when compared to a traditional web2 backend system, which makes smart contract protocols an easier target for rigorous verification.
+The source code of a smart contract protocol is often small in size when compared to a traditional web2 backend system, which makes smart contract protocols an easier target for comprehensive verification.

-The high priority of correctness and small size of smart contract protocols make them well suited for formal verification and other rigorous verification techniques.
+The high priority of correctness and relatively small size of smart contract protocols make them well suited for formal verification and other rigorous verification techniques.

 ## Case Study